 After incorporating a business or forming an LLC, prepare yourself for ongoing compliance requirements.
 Failing to regularly meet ongoing requirements in a timely manner can have big consequences for small businesses.

 - Corporations.
-Corporations (both C corporations and S corporations) have the strictest internal requirements, including holding initial and annual director and shareholder meetings, adopting and maintaining updated bylaws, issuing stock to shareholders, and recording all stock transfers.
+Corporations (whether taxed as C corporations or S corporations) have the most internal requirements, including holding initial and annual director and shareholder meetings, adopting and maintaining updated bylaws, issuing stock to shareholders, and recording all stock transfers.
+Internal requirements are imposed by the state corporation law, the corporation’s articles of incorporation, and its bylaws.

 - Compliance kit.
 Many small business owners use a compliance kit to organize records.
 These include items such as sample bylaws or operating agreement, stock or membership interest certificates and transfer ledger, a corporate or LLC seal, and sample meeting minutes.

 - Document templates.
-Templates for bylaws, operating agreements and meeting minutes can simplify the internal compliance process and are usually provided by your incorporation service provider if you incorporate online.
+Templates for bylaws, operating agreements and meeting minutes can simplify the internal compliance process and are usually provided by your incorporation service provider if you form your corporation or LLC online.
+Although having a lawyer look over these documents and agreements is always a good idea.

 Understanding external requirements

-External requirements are imposed by the state in which your business is incorporated and any state where it is registered to transact business (has undergone foreign qualification).
-State compliance requirements often include an annual state filing (annual report) and payment of a corresponding state fee.
+External requirements are imposed by the state in which your corporation or LLC is formed and any state where it is registered to transact business (has undergone foreign qualification) and which do not involve internal issues involving the owners, managers, and company.
+State compliance requirements often include an annual state filing (annual report) and payment of a corresponding state fee and the appointment and maintenance of a registered agent and registered office.
 Here are some things to keep in mind as you address your requirements:

 - Annual reports.
-Most states require corporations and LLCs to file an annual report (sometimes called an annual statement), which allows states to track formed or qualified corporations and LLCs.
+Most states require corporations and LLCs to file an annual report (sometimes called something else like an annual statement), which provides states with certain basic information such as the legal name, principal office address, and the name of the registered agent and registered office address.
 Other states require a biennial statement.
-In either case, states typically require that a fee be paid when statements are filed.
-These range from $10.00 to $300.00 or more.
+In either case, states typically require that a fee

-- Due dates for annual statements and franchise taxes vary by state.
+- Due dates for annual reports and franchise taxes vary by state.
 Some states connect due dates to the anniversary of the corporation’s or LLC’s formation or qualification.
-Other states set a particular due date for all corporation annual statements and another for all LLCs.
+Other states set a specific due date.

 - Know the cost of these obligations.
-Because annual statements and franchise taxes represent ongoing requirements, you should research requirements prior to incorporating your business so that you can plan your budget accordingly.
+Because annual reports and franchise taxes represent ongoing requirements, you should research requirements prior to incorporating or forming an LLC so that you can plan your budget accordingly.

 - Initial reports.
-Finally, a few states such as California and Nevada also require initial reports/statements to be filed and fees to be paid within the months following incorporation.
+Some states also require initial reports/statements to be filed and fees to be paid within the months following incorporation or LLC formation.
 Your online incorporator or registered agent will let you know if your state has this requirement.

 Facing the consequences

-There are also consequences on the state level that can happen prior to piercing the corporate veil.
+There are other serious consequences besides piercing the veil.
 If a corporation or LLC does not comply with a state’s annual or ongoing requirements, that company is no longer in “good standing.”
-Each state has different parameters for good standing, and many impose late fees and interest payments on outstanding annual statement and/or franchise tax fees.
+Each state defines good standing differently.
+Many impose late fees and interest payments on outstanding annual report and/or franchise tax fees which will have to be paid to bring the corporation or LLC back into good standing.
 Being out of good standing long enough may lead to administrative dissolution, in which all benefits of being a corporation or LLC are lost.

 Getting compliance assistance with BizFilings